Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

 ### Java

-Enterprise Viewer requires Java 11 or above.
+Content Accelerator requires Java 11 or above.
 Consult your repository of choice for more detailed requirements.
 If you are using Java 17, refer to our [Java 17 support guide]({% link content-accelerator/latest/install/java-support.md %}).

 ### Alfresco repository version